Merton Centre for Independent Living - Privacy Notice

-We may process your personal data because it is necessary for our legitimate interests.
-This will always be weighed against your rights, interests and expectations.
-We record contact details and casework information from everyone accessing our services under legitimate basis.
-This information is necessary for us to check eligibility, provide advice, and audit our work.
-People seeking to access our service will be informed of this both verbally and in writing
+We record contact details and casework information from everyone accessing our services under what is called ‘legitimate interests’.
+This information is necessary for us to check your eligibility for the service, to provide advice, and quality check our work.
+People seeking to access our service will be informed of this both verbally and in writing.

 In this respect, we may also provide your personal data to the following (where this is necessary for our or a third party's legitimate interests):

 - Our funders who we will need to report back to regarding the service that we are delivering and to whom.
 Your data will only be shared anonymously and you won’t be identifiable